FabioCirruto/TheRealKeychain/README.md

 The function TheRealKeychain.load("yourKeyName") return nil or the value of the key

 The function TheRealKeychain.delete("yourKeyName") delete key on the keychain if exist

+For info or support follow me on Linkedin https://www.linkedin.com/in/fabio-cirruto/